staystatic/staystatic.github.io/index.md

 ## Contributions Welcome  {#contributions}

-Is your static website compiler / builder / generator missing?
+Is your favorite static website compiler / builder / generator missing?
 Contributions welcome!
 See the [Stay Static - Quick Starter Kit](https://github.com/staystatic/staystatic-starter) to start adding your Stay Static website sample!
 Send in your pull requests / repos.